 On another topic:, I’ve noticed that many religions have a stance on the issue of abortion.
 Whether allowing it or disallowing it, basically.

 In terms of islam’s view on abortion (this is a pertinent topic for me, as a Muslim 😛);

 I’ve heard quite a lot of the time that many Islamic jurists allow/ed abortion in the first 40 days, and that many also allow/ed abortion all the way up to 120 days.
 (At and after 120 days, they considered it impermissible, because of the soul being breathed into the unborn baby, at that point.
 (Hadith.)

 But I’ve also heard the opposition to that argument.

-Namely: that, yes, the soul is breathed into the baby at four months, but that doesn’t mean that the baby before four months is dispensable.
-I.e., the soul being given to the baby at four months gestation is a thing that happens to the child, yes…but one cannot deduce from that Hadith that the baby, before four months, does not have value/is abort-able ….
+Namely: that, yes, the soul is breathed into the baby at four months, but that doesn’t mean that the baby before four months does not have value.
+I.e., the soul being given to the baby at four months gestation is a thing that happens to the child, yes…but one cannot deduce from that Hadith that the baby, before four months, is dispensable/abort-able ….

 Also, from this article, I found the following:

 God cares about the first three months of pregnancy: